sashinpivotal/pcf-dev-students-notes/README.md

     in the manifest file in regard to providing application configuration data?
 Is it better than setting configuration data in the `application.properties` file?
+-   When you have many environment variables to set or complex configuration to do, what would be a better option than using environment variables?
+(Answer: Think of the usage of another backing service called config server - under PWS, it is called `p-config-server`.)

 ### Lab extras 1